 Jesus presented Himself to God without sin for us –

-of temple worship, the priests first bathed prior to putting on the ceremonial
+The priests first bathed prior to putting on the ceremonial

 Christ.
 They would wash in a bath that represented the sinless life of Christ,